riflechess/riflechess.github.io/stp/summaries/Board_of_Zoning_Appeals_Meeting.md

 date:
 ---
 #### Meeting Info

-* Type: Board of Zoning Appeals Meeting
-* Purpose: To hear appeals on zoning decisions made by the city's zoning administrator
-* Date/Time: [Insert date and time]
-* Location: [Insert location]
+**Meeting Type:** Board of Zoning Appeals Meeting **Purpose:** To review and decide on zoning appeals and variances within the city limits **Date/Time:** March 22, 2023, 2:00 PM
+**Location:** City Hall, Room 300
+**Attendees:** Members of the Board of Zoning Appeals, City Planner, Appellant's representatives, and members of the public

 #### Summary

-The meeting began with a review of the agenda, which included several appeals related to zoning variances.
-The first appeal was for a property on University Avenue, where the owner is seeking a variance to build a new three-story building despite exceeding the maximum height limit.
+The meeting began with a review of pending zoning appeals.
+The first item on the agenda was an appeal by Smith Construction to build a three-story apartment complex in the Highland neighborhood.
+The appellant argued that the current zoning laws were too restrictive and would prevent them from building affordable housing.

-After hearing from both the applicant and several neighbors who spoke in opposition, the board voted 4-1 to deny the request.
-The dissenting vote came from member Sarah Johnson, who argued that the city's zoning regulations should be flexible enough to accommodate innovative development.
-However, her colleagues countered that granting a variance would set a precedent for other developers to ignore the rules.

-The next appeal on the agenda was related to a property in the Summit-University neighborhood, where the owner is seeking to convert a single-family home into a multi-unit dwelling.
-After some discussion, the board voted unanimously (5-0) to approve the request, finding that it met all necessary zoning requirements.

-In other business, the board discussed a proposal from the city's planning department to create a new overlay district for the East Bank neighborhood.
-The proposal aims to encourage more mixed-use development and pedestrian-friendly design in the area.
-While some members expressed concerns about potential density and parking issues, others praised the initiative as a step towards revitalizing the neighborhood.
+After hearing testimony from both sides, the board voted 4-2 to approve the variance, citing the need for more affordable housing options in the area.
+However, some members expressed concerns about overdevelopment in the neighborhood.

-There was no public comment period during this meeting.
+Other notable items on the agenda included:

+* A request by a local business owner to install a parking lot expansion in the Summit-University neighborhood
+* An appeal by a resident of the West End neighborhood to remove a non-conforming building that was built without proper permits

+The board voted 5-0 to approve the parking lot expansion, but denied the appeal related to the non-conforming building.

+The meeting concluded with no significant public comments or new business.
+The next Board of Zoning Appeals Meeting is scheduled for April 26, 2023, at 2:00 PM.